spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 You overvalue proactivity.
 You prize the creation of new things.
 But why can't your act of self-preservation be just as valuable—just as sacred?
 Why can't you internalize that *your maintenance* [is part of the work, too](https://queensmuseum.org/wp-content/uploads/2016/04/Ukeles-Manifesto-for-Maintenance-Art-1969.pdf)?
 Why can't you give yourself permission to do all the things that you've always wanted to do—slowly and purposefully—regardless of how *deserved*.

 You're reading last year's reflection and worrying that nothing has changed.
 You're looking at your reflection in the glass of the plane, and you can tell that much is the same.
 You love full moon nights and making your own coffee and an excessive amount of peanut butter.
-You're reluctant to deviate from the standard 9-5 working routine.
 You still haven't figured out how to negotiate a good regular sleeping schedule and the urgency that occasionally summons you late at night.

 But perhaps you're not looking close enough.
 In many ways, your perception is sharper, your sensibilities deeper, your attention calmer.
 You notice the moon in unexpected places more often these days.
 You pick out birds perched on phone lines and nestled in the nooks of trees.
 You find the eyes of strangers in the shifting reflections of subway windows.
 Your [fits](https://www.spencerchang.me/fits/) have become more textured.
 You can let natural curiosity lead with people for longer before becoming self-conscious.
 You can craft art concepts that sound cohesive.
 You can talk about the things you care about at length, with a fire and clarity that discloses the depth to which you care.

-You have come so far in a year.
-Maybe a lot isn't obvious from the surface.
-But if you look inward, you feel more powerful.
+You have come so far in a year, even if it isn't obvious.
+Looking inward, you feel more powerful.
 This year, you contended with the most doubt of your life.
 At the same time, the you from years ago wouldn't have thought it possible to make it to where you are.

 Your word for 2023 was *motion*, and you really didn't stop once the year began.
 It flew by like a flash, felt like living 3 lives in the span of 1.
 You embraced your multitude of selves, with all their conflicts and differing desires—the artist, the designer, the programmer, the life enjoyer, the Taiwanese, the researcher, the poet—all of you.